xonixx/xonixx.github.io/awk.md

 Personally, I've found AWK to be a surprisingly good replacement for larger than average shell scripts.
 Why?

-1. Portability (AWK - [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
+1. **Portability** (AWK - [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
 Probably, Python in this sense will be [the most expressive opposite](https://xkcd.com/1987/).
 And there will also be a lot of shells themselves.
 Either the more functional, but less versatile bash/zsh, or the standard, but less rich in POSIX features, sh, or the cool, but non-standard fish.
-2. Very clean C-like syntax
+2. Very **clean** C-like **syntax**
-3. Powerful associative arrays
+3. Powerful **associative arrays**
-4. Powerful String Functions
+4. Powerful **string functions**
-5. Easy interoperability with the shell.
+5. Easy **interoperability** with the shell.
 While the AWK core is very small, the full power of the standard *nix utilities is at your disposal.
-6. The language is very minimalistic and non-redundant, not changing since probably the year 1985.
+6. The language is very **minimalistic** and non-redundant, not changing since probably the year 1985.
 Therefore, even after reading the [canonical book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf ), mentioned above, you can be sure that you know the whole language.
 It is unlikely that anyone would dare to say such a thing even about POSIX sh.

-This [blog post](https://blog.jpalardy.com/posts/why-learn-awk/) by a programmer Jonathan Palardy conveys the same idea - in more talented fashion than I do it here.
+So, if you take [this article](https://j3s.sh/thought/write-posix-shell.html) that promotes writing POSIX shell, you'll notice that all of it arguments apply to AWK equal or even better.

 I also want to cite a programmer [Vladimir Dinev](https://github.com/vladcc), who is creating some interesting projects with Awk: